-We offer two primary types of radiation therapy for lung cancer:
+There are two primary types of radiation therapy for lung cancer:

-- High-dose rate (HDR) brachytherapy (internal radiation): Delivers high doses of radiation from implants placed close to, or inside, the tumour(s) in the body.
+- High-dose-rate (HDR) brachytherapy (internal radiation): Delivers high doses of radiation from implants placed close to, or inside, the tumour(s) in the body.

+- Immunotherapy – to stimulate the body’s immune system to attack and kill cancer cells.
 Immunotherapy may not be suggested for all patients, and responses to the treatment may vary widely.
 Immunotherapy may also be used in combination with other treatments such as surgery or chemotherapy.